xavierleune/aerospike-client-php/doc/aerospike_get.md

 ```

 **Aerospike::get()** will read a *record* with a given *key*, where the *record*
-is filled with an associative array of bins and values.
+is filled with an array of bins and values.
 The bins returned in
-*record* can be filtered by passing an associative array of the bins needed.
+*record* can be filtered by passing an array of the bins needed.
 Non-existent bins will appear in the *record* with a NULL value.

 ## Parameters

 **key** the key under which to store the record.
-An associative array with keys 'ns','set','key'.
+An array with keys 'ns','set','key'.

-**record** filled by an associative array of bins and values.
+**record** filled by an array of bins and values.

 **filter** an array of bin names